-In the mid-2020s, the lifespan of the first generation of photovoltaics comes to an end.
-The challenge is the disposal and recycling of the several million tonnes of modules.
-So far, the components were disposed of as electronic waste or glass.
-The research of more sustainable methods is at the center of a consortium, including the Styrian PCCL and the Montanuniversität Leoben.
-The module glass, for example, is a high-quality product.
-Here, a separate recycling process is to be developed in order to completely reuse old PV glass.
-The research results also serve to make future PV modules more sustainable.
+The lifetime of the first-generation photovoltaics will end in the near future.
+The challenge is recycling the multiple million tonnes of modules.
+Until now components were disposed of as electrical scrap or waste glass.
+Research into more sustainable methods is at the heart of a consortium which includes the Styrian company PCCL and the University of Leoben.
+For instance, the glass in a module is a high-quality product which is too valuable to be mixed with glass from bottles or windows.
+A separate recycling process will be developed in order to fully recycle old PV glass.
+The results of the research also serve to make future PV modules more sustainable.

 Solar energy is regarded as a renewable, climate-friendly and clean carrier of the energy transition.
 However, if the solar system has become obsolete or is defective, the question arises what happens to it.
 The research focus of the Austrian lead project “Sustainable Photovoltaics” is the sustainable recycling and further development of the materials of photovoltaics.

 Photovoltaic modules have a life expectancy of around 25 to 30 years, sometimes longer.
 Currently, many first-generation systems are slowly reaching the end of their performance range.
 The systems consist of many components such as glass, silicon cells, silver, copper, plastic or the aluminum frame.
 Some ingredients such as lead or fluorine are particularly hazardous.
 Defective or obsolete modules are usually processed in common recycling plants in which the glass is shredded.
 Residues often end up in incinerators.
 A professional and specialized waste disposal system for optimal raw material utilization does not yet exist.